roblanf/phypapers/README.md

 That's it.
 My best advice now is to make sure you follow and check your own feed.
 If it seems like it's posting rubbish, go tweak the search terms.
 For example, I noticed that the search above, using 'phylogen*' in pubmed gathers all sorts of papers that just happen to have estimated a phylogenetic tree.
 That's not what I want, since the focus of most of those papers is often nothing to do with phylogenetics.
 So I revised my searches to be more specific.
 I now use this:

-`phylogenetics OR phylogenomics OR "phylogenetic analysis" OR "phylogenomic analysis" OR "phylogenetic analyses" OR "phylogenomic analyses" OR "phylogenetic methods" OR "phylogenomic methods" OR phyloinformatics OR "phyloinformatic analysis" OR "phyloinformatic analyses" OR "phyloinformatic methods" OR "phyloinformatic methods"`
+`phylogenetics OR phylogenomics OR "phylogenetic tree" OR "phylogenetic network" OR "ancestral recombination graph" OR "phylogenetic analysis" OR "phylogenomic analysis" OR "phylogenetic analyses" OR "phylogenomic analyses" OR "phylogenetic methods" OR "phylogenomic methods" OR raxml OR raxml-ng OR IQ-TREE OR IQ-TREE2 OR IQTREE OR IQTREE2 OR mrbayes OR revbayes OR matoptimize OR decenttree OR svdquartets OR splitstree OR phylonet OR decenttree OR (phylogen* AND (BEAST OR tree OR network))`

-Long and unwieldy, but more precisely targeted to my interests, and less likely to fill mine and other people's streams with content we're not interested in.
+Long, unwieldy, and probably a lot of redundnacy (who would use raxml but not mention anything about phylogenetics?) but more precisely targeted to my interests, and less likely to fill mine and other people's streams with content we're not interested in.

 If you find any mistakes or omissions in this document, raise an issue on the github page and I'll fix it.